NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-nas/configuration.rst

 tieringPolicy             Tiering policy to use                                           "none"; "snapshot-only" for pre-ONTAP 9.5 SVM-DR configuration
 ========================= =============================================================== ================================================

+.. _ontap-nas-snapshot-reserve:

+When ``snapshotReserve`` is set on a backend using the ``ontap-nas`` storage driver, volumes created by Trident will have a portion of the requested size dedicated for volume snapshots.
+This includes ONTAP snapshots scheduled through ONTAP, as well as :ref:`Kubernetes VolumeSnapshots<On-Demand Volume Snapshots>`.
+For example, a 2GiB PVC request will always result in the creation of a 2GiB FlexVol.
+If ``snapshotReserve=20``, the amount of available space visible to the end user will be 1.6GiB.
+Users are required to calculate the size of the PVC by factoring the amount of ``snapshotReserve`` configured.
+Existing volumes can be :ref:`resized<Volume Expansion>` through Trident to grow usable space available on the volume.
+Because ``snapshotReserve`` is a soft limit on the amount of space reserved for ONTAP snapshots, it is also possible that the filesystem space gets eaten into when the space used by snapshots grows beyond the reserve.
+This applies to ONTAP snapshots taken on the storage volume, as well as :ref:`Kubernetes VolumeSnapshots<On-Demand Volume Snapshots>`.
+To accommodate this behavior, users can choose to grow their volumes by resizing.
+Alternatively, users can also free up space by deleting snapshots that are not required.

 .. note::

   Using QoS policy groups with Trident requires ONTAP 9.8 or later.